 Here are the details about each of the components in this mobile app backend development guide-

 Whether your backend is on-site or in the cloud, the servers act as the soul and essence of the network.
-The high-powered computers render resources that networks require to run.
+High-powered computers render resources that networks require to run.
 These shared resources might consist of file storage, encryption, emails, databases, security, and web services.

 Databases are the brains that make an application dynamic.
-Whenever the user makes a request from the application, the databases get accountable for accepting the command, fetching the data and returning it to the app.
+Whenever the user requests the application, the databases get accountable for accepting the command, fetching the data, and returning it to the app.

 Middleware can be described as software on the server whose role is to connect the application’s front end to its back end.
-It pipes the connectivity with the client and the server and can be multi-layered in both ways – Business layer or the presentation layer.
+It pipes the connectivity with the client and the server and can be multi-layered in both ways – The business layer or the presentation layer.

-Also, Middleware allows cloud applications and on-premise applications interact along with offering services like error handling and data integration.
-A well organized and systematic middleware can boost authentication, engagement, business process management, content management, and many more things.
+Also, Middleware allows cloud applications and on-premise applications to interact along with offering services like error handling and data integration.
+A well-organized and systematic middleware can boost authentication, engagement, business process management, content management, and many more things.

 Not touching the concept of APIs is like finishing our mobile app backend development guide half done.

-API simply connects software, applications, services and databases altogether that too seamlessly.
-APIs plays an integral role in building server-side software architectures along with allowing the software to communicate and for the data to be transferred.
+API simply connects software, applications, services, and databases altogether that too seamlessly.
+APIs play an integral role in building server-side software architectures along with allowing the software to communicate and for the data to be transferred.

-So there are four main components that lay the foundation of mobile app backend development.
+So four main components lay the foundation of mobile app backend development.

-With that answered, it is now time to cover the best backend technologies for mobile app.
+With that answered it is now time to cover the best backend technologies for mobile apps.

 *The criteria that we have set to help shortlist the best of the many available technologies and frameworks in the market is the probability of usage irrespective of the project size.

-Created in 1999, Apache is an open source web server and is currently used by half of the website among all operating in the world wide web.
+Created in 1999, Apache is an open-source web server and is currently used by half of the websites among all operating on the world wide web.
 Apache is said to be one of the proven and reliable tools in the web server industry.

-NGINX is another open source software meant for reverse proxying, web serving, load balancing, media streaming, catching and many more.
-It also takes the charge and acts like a proxy server for email (SMTP, IMAP, POP3) and a reverse proxy along with a load balancer for HTTP, UDP, TCP servers.
+NGINX is another open-source software meant for reverse proxying, web serving, load balancing, media streaming, catching, and many more.
+It also takes charge and acts like a proxy server for email (SMTP, IMAP, POP3) and a reverse proxy along with a load balancer for HTTP, UDP, and TCP servers.